Guentzel’s third-period goal gives Pens 2-1 win over Ducks

+PITTSBURGH (AP) — Jake Guentzel has played with Sidney Crosby long enough to know he needs to get to the net when he sees Pittsburgh’s captain take a defenseman wide.

-PITTSBURGH (AP) — Jake Guentzel scored the tiebreaking goal in the third period to lead the Pittsburgh Penguins to a 2-1 victory over the previously unbeaten Anaheim Ducks on Thursday night.
+Guentzel was at the right place when he scored the tiebreaking goal in the third period to lead the Penguins to a 2-1 victory over the previously unbeaten Anaheim Ducks on Thursday night.

-Guentzel finished Sidney Crosby’s backhand feed from the slot at 7:24 of the third.
+Guentzel finished Crosby’s backhand feed from the slot at 7:24 of the third.

+“You’re just so used to it now,” Guentzel said.
+“With the strength he has, you just kind of think he’ll get by the defenseman.
+He comes in, beats a guy and then makes a great play, not really looking.
+It’s just a special play and I was happy to be on the end of it.”

 Guentzel has five goals in five career games against the Ducks, including his second career hat trick last season.

 Crosby also scored a power-play goal, his second of the season.
-He has multiple points in five of his last 10 games against Anaheim.
+Crosby, who opened the season on a four-game point streak, has multiple points in five of his last 10 games against Anaheim.

+“I thought he was a force at both ends of the ice,” Penguins coach Mike Sullivan said.
+“His line scored both goals and his line was on the ice when we’re defending the lead and they pulled their goalie.
+I just think he’s the best 200-foot player in the game right now.”

 Matt Murray made 31 saves for the Penguins.
 He needs one more win to reach 100 in the NHL.